igushev/city_visit_planner/README.md

 ## Result

+The two day trip has been found.
 Result of runnig the algorithm is `CityVisit` which represents entire trip and has list of `DayVisit` objects which represents individual days.

 `CityVisit` object can be printed to console:
 ```python